Lucaskrell/go_revshell/README.md

 ## Todo List

-* Fix pty shell
-* More tests across different os
-* Refresh and anon screenshots
+* Refresh attach screenshot with a windows host
-* Publish package and refresh ##Usage
+* Publish package

 **[`^        back to top        ^`](#)**